0.0

 00.0 ℃

-Today's UV index in Barrie, Canada will be up to 1.4, indicating low risk of harm from the sun's UV rays for the average person.
-Check our tips for today to make sure you're safe in the sun.
+Today's UV index in Barrie, Canada will be up to 3.2, indicating a moderate level of sun exposure for the average person.
+Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.